As you learn more about WordPress, you may occasionally come across something called a blogroll.

 (Plugins – Add New)

-Select the Install Plugins > Search tab, type ”link manager” into the search field and hit Enter …
+Select the Install Plugins > Search tab, type in “link manager” into the search field and hit Enter …

-Find the plugin in the results screen and click Install Now …
+Locate the plugin in the search results area and click Install Now …

-Activate the plugin …
+Activate the plugin after installing it …

 Link Categories

-(Links – Link Categories)
+(Links Menu – Link Categories)

 You will be taken to the ‘Link Categories’ screen.

-- Name: Enter the category name.
+- Name: Enter the link category name.

-When done, click the Add New Link Category button to save …
+after entering your information, click Add New Link Category …

 (Link Categories)

-The new category will now show in the table …
+Your new category will now show in the list …

-Replace both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), and click on Update Link Category …
+Replace both the Name and the Slug with a new category name, and click on Update Link Category …

-(Edit Link Category area)
+(Edit Link Category page)

-Once you have set up your link categories, you can add new links.
+Once you have configured your link categories, you can add your links.

 Adding New Links

-(Links – Add New)
+(WordPress Links Menu – Add New)

 (Add New Link page)